hanah-santana/hanahsantana6/README.md

 - 💻 I’m currently working on and learning about telemetry systems.
 - 📖 I’m currently learning he basics of Web Development.
-- 🎯 I aim to learn and work with UX/UI design and FrontEnd or Mobile Development.
+- 🎯 I aim to learn and work with FrontEnd or Mobile Development and UX/UI design.
-- 🔭 Fact about me: I am a person very excited to learn.
+- 🔭 Fact about me: I am a very excited person to learn and help.